Skip to main content

 This means that the initial price all customers see is the price of your product plus the tax rate of the highest sales tax of the place in which your product can be purchased.
 So, if you sell your SaaS product as a US $10 subscription service, and the highest tax rate your business encounters is 20 percent, then your overall price would be US $12.00.
 This is found derived as: (US $10.00) + (US $10.00 x 20% tax rate).

-Media of Possible Sales Tax – The other way you can include sales taxes in the price of your SaaS product is to calculate an average sales tax rate based on a media of potential sales taxes, and add that to your price.
+The other way you can include sales taxes in the price of your SaaS product is to calculate an average sales tax rate based on the different rates in the countries where you sell, and adding that average to your price..
 For example, if your SaaS product is a US $10.00 subscription and is sold in three countries, you can take the sales, VAT, or GST taxes from each and average them together.

 So, if one country had a sales tax rate of 10 percent, one had a rate of 15 percent, and one had a rate of 20 percent, you could charge a sales tax rate of 15 percent and include it in the price of every product sold.
 This rate is derived as: [(1.10) + (1.15) + (1.20)] / 3